Best Medicare Advantage Plans in Kentucky (2026)

 Review Prescription Drug Coverage

-Check that your medications appear on the plan's drug formulary and understand their tier placement, which affects your costs.
-Most Medicare Advantage plans include Part D prescription drug coverage, though some require separate Part D enrollment.
-Verify your necessary prescriptions are covered, as this can impact your overall healthcare expenses throughout Kentucky.
+Check that your medications are on the plan's drug formulary and note their tier placement, which determines your cost.
+Most Medicare Advantage plans include Part D drug coverage, though some require separate Part D enrollment.
+Make sure your prescriptions are covered.
+This directly affects your total annual spending.

 4. 4